oscar-gimenez-bcnc/sushi-microfrontend-photos/README.md

-# 🚀 Welcome to sushi-microfrontend-albums! 🚀
+# 🚀 Welcome to sushi-microfrontend-photos! 🚀

 TODO: Readme